pisanocamila/ai-school/README.md

 ```
 for each rule you know:
-    you define it once
+    you teach it to your AI once
-    the system applies it across all clients
+    your AI applies it across all clients
-    your team follows it without asking
+    the team uses it without asking
     new hires learn it without shadowing you

 for each process you repeat:
     you map it: input → steps → output
-    you automate it
+    you automate it with your AI
     it runs on its own from that moment on

 result:
+    your AI replaces ChatGPT
-    the operational work runs without you
+    your AI runs the operational work
     your time goes back to strategy, vision, and building what's next
 ```